-Why you should keep personal emails (gmail, yahoo, aol)
+Why you should keep personal emails when marketing to small fleets

-Often, we think personal emails are bad for B2B marketing.
+We often think personal emails are bad for B2B marketing.
 We set forms to force only business emails.
-We might suppress personal emails from opt-ins.
-We ask list providers to suppress hotmail, gmail, yahoo, aol from B2B lists.
+We ask list providers to suppress hotmail, gmail, yahoo and aol from B2B lists.

-But, sometimes personal emails are useful.
-Critical, even:
+But sometimes personal emails are useful.
+Even critical!
+Here are two cases:

 - LinkedIn ad campaigns